Jada was born and raised on their mother’s country, Larrakia country (Darwin, NT), and has family ties to the Yanyuwa, Bardi and Wardaman peoples.

 As a writer, Jada was awarded the Balnaves Indigenous Playwright’s Award in 2013 and the Mona Brand Emerging Playwright’s Award in 2016.

-Jada was an associate artist at Belvoir in 2014-2015 and was the recipient of the 2013 Balnaves Foundation Indigenous Playwright’s Award.
-She works professionally as an actor, director and writer.
-In 2014 her debut work BROTHERS WRECK was part of the main stage season at Belvoir to critical acclaim.
-It received a nomination at the 2014 Sydney Theatre Awards for Best New Australian Work, a nomination for the Nick Enright Prize for Playwriting at the 2015 NSW Premier’s Literary Awards and a nomination for Best Stage Play at the 2015 AWGIE Awards.
-She was also awarded the inaugural 2016 Mona Brand Emerging Writer Award, for which she submitted BROTHERS WRECK.
+In 2014 their debut work BROTHERS WRECK was part of the main stage season at Belvoir to critical acclaim.
+It received a nomination at the 2014 Sydney Theatre Awards for Best New Australian Work, and made the shortlist for the Nick Enright Prize for Playwriting at the 2015 NSW Premier’s Literary Awards.
+It was also nominated for Best Stage Play at the 2015 AWGIE Awards.

-In 2016 Jada directed her first show at Belvoir TITLE & DEED.
-She also made the cross-over into television as Associate Script Producer on the second series of CLEVERMAN (Goalpost) and co-wrote two episodes.
+In 2016 Jada directed their first show at Belvoir TITLE & DEED.
+They also made the cross-over into television as Associate Script Producer on the second series of CLEVERMAN (Goalpost), also co-writing two episodes.

 In 2016-2017 Jada completed a writing fellowship with Bell Shakespeare and in 2017 Jada was the Assistant Director on Sydney Theatre Company’s production THREE SISTERS, directed by Kip Williams.

-In 2018 Jada directed her play BROTHERS WRECK at the Malthouse Theatre and the State Theatre Company of South Australia to rave reviews.
+In 2018 Jada directed their play BROTHERS WRECK at the Malthouse Theatre and the State Theatre Company of South Australia to rave reviews.